iwyg/jmg-example/resources/markdown/index/features_1.md

 ### Define recipes

-Recipes are conceptual predefined parameters that will be applied to your images.
+Recipes are predefined parameters that are typically linked to a predefined uri.

 ### Filters